 Prior to joining Brown & Weinraub, Michael Cassidy served as Governor Andrew Cuomo’s assistant director of state operations, where he helped oversee the day-to-day management of all state departments, agencies, and authorities – an enterprise with a budget exceeding $135 billion and 130,000 employees.
 In this role, Michael helped coordinate policy and communications strategy and played a critical role managing the flow of information between the Governor’s office and the state bureaucracy.
-Michael was also responsible for overseeing public finance issues for the Governor’s office.
+His responsibilities also included overseeing public finance issues for the Governor’s office.
 This included working with the Division of Budget and public authorities on the issuance of billions of dollars in tax-exempt debt, as well as the creation and implementation of a new financing vehicle that provided state debt issuers with an additional resource to finance capital needs.
 Michael was a senior member of the Hurricane Sandy Recovery & Mitigation Working Group, where he was an integral part of the team that helped guide New York through one of the worst natural disasters in history.
 He earlier served as special assistant to the commissioner and legislative liaison for the New York State Office of General Services.